afthill/mengjues.github.io/source/_posts/joblib-the-memoize-and-parallelism-and-persistence-framework.md

-title: joblib, the memoize and parallelism and persistence framework
+title: "Joblib: the memoize and parallelism and persistence framework"
 date: 2015-12-24 17:07:37
 tags:
 - Memoize
 - Parallelism
 - Persistence
 categories:
-- 技术
+- 方案

 ---